sundarigari/LearnK8/certification.md

     spec:
         tolerations:
          -  key: "app"
             operator: "Equal"
             value: "blue"
             effect: "NoSchedule"

-    kubesctl describe nore kubemaster | grep Taint
-will show that master is tainted hence no pods are scheduled to master node
+    kubectl describe node kubemaster | grep Taint will show that master is tainted hence no pods are scheduled to master node

 ## nodeSelector
-enables to choose a node (as opposed to taints which disables a node for pods )
-nodes have labels in metadata as follows:
+Enables to choose a node (as opposed to taints which disables a node for pods) nodes have labels in metadata as follows:

     apiVersion: v1
     kind: Node